-A comparison of the 2010 and 2020 Decennial Census data indicates a 4.3% increase in Emmet County's total population, with an addition of 1,418 persons (Table 14).
-The communities with the greatest number of new residents are Bear Creek Township (341 persons), Little Traverse Township (277), Littlefield Township (222), City of Petoskey (207), West Traverse Township (162), and Resort Township (138).
+A comparison of the 2010 and 2020 decennial census data indicates there was a 4.3% increase in Emmet County's total population, with an addition of 1,418 persons (Table 14).
+The communities with the greatest

 Maple River Township lost the most residents (53), followed by Bliss Township (52), the Village of Pellston (48), Center Township (43) and Cross Village Township (41), Readmond Township (21) and Carp Lake Township (11).
-Cross Village Township had the greatest percentage of population loss, while the Little Traverse Township had the greatest percentage of population loss, while the Little Traverse Township had the greatest percentage of population loss, while the Little Traverse Township had the greatest percentage of population loss, while the Little Traverse Township had the greatest percentage of population loss, while the Little Traverse Township had the greatest percentage of population gain.
+Cross Village Township had the greatest percentage of population loss, while the Little Traverse Township had the greatest percentage of population gain.